-Residential appraisers utilize a standardized field collection document to verify existing property characteristics or record new property data.
+Residential appraisers utilize a standardized field collection document or property record card to verify existing property characteristics or record new property data.
 The worksheets are batch-produced based on the geographic area that is designated for reappraisal.
-Existing appraisal data is pre-printed on a property record card that is used by the appraiser to record new or modified data during an onsite inspection.
+Existing appraisal data is pre-printed on a property record card that is used by the appraiser to record new or modified data during an on-site inspection.
 Field collected data is entered onsite or returned and entered into the CAMA system.
 A limited amount of data entry may be performed in the field by residential appraisers using wireless laptop computers linked directly to the CAMA system.